-- Goal 2e Enhance community outreach - o Increased communication to promote the Town's programs and services - Operated a very active Facebook and Twitter account.
-The main focus of both social media sites is to provide the public information related to community programs and events as well as crime activity/trends. - As previously mentioned, posted over 1,000 articles, safety alerts, informational bulletins, and crime concerns on Facebook and Twitter. - o Participated in 36 HOA meetings. - The Police Department's Mounted Unit participated in two events at Greentree Preparatory School. - The Police Department's Youth Services Unit School Resource Program conducted Active Killer Training for all staff and faculty at Greentree Preparatory School and The Master's Academy. - Assisted the Town with the Drug-Take Back Event during the fiscal year. - Held two Citizen's Police Academy sessions which included Town of Southwest Ranches resident participation.
+- Goal 2e Enhance community outreach - Increased communication to promote the Town's programs and services - Operated a very active Facebook and Twitter account.
+The main focus of both social media sites is to provide the public information related to community programs and events as well as crime activity/trends. - As previously mentioned, posted over 1,000 articles, safety alerts, informational bulletins, and crime concerns on Facebook and Twitter. - Participated in 36 HOA meetings. - The Police Department's Mounted Unit participated in two events at Greentree Preparatory School. - Assisted the Town with the Drug-Take Back Event during the fiscal year. - Held two Citizen's Police Academy sessions which included Town of Southwest Ranches resident participation.